-- Citizens / consumers - Private companies (energy providers, ESCOs, grid operators, etc.) - Social enterprises (other cooperatives and non-profits, etc.) - Public entities (municipalities, regional authorities, RE authorities and associations etc.) - Workers and employees

-- Financial institutions, banks and investors - Policy Makers at the local, national and international levels
+- Citizens / consumers - Private companies (energy providers, ESCOs, grid operators, etc.) - Social enterprises (other cooperatives and non-profits, etc.) - Public entities (municipalities, regional authorities, RE authorities and associations etc.) - Workers and employees - Financial institutions, banks and investors - Policy Makers at the local, national and international levels

-Specifically, within the context of BECoop the services will be provided for the pilot regions cases as these will be defined by the pilot partners.
-Originally it was envisaged that four scenarios will be tested:
+Specifically, within the context of BECoop, the services have been provided to the pilot regions cases as these have been defined by the pilot partners.
+As it was envisaged originally four scenarios were tested:

-- Expansion of activities to bioenergy heating for an existing and established RESCoop active already in other RES - Expand the biomass supply chain Extend the activities to bioenergy production for an existing bioenergy community that focuses on the production of pellets - Development of a new RESCoop on bioenergy heating with the initiative of citizens and local government - Development of a new RESCoop community in a rural area in cooperation with existing bioenergy community through a shared production and consumption model
+- Expansion of activities to bioenergy heating for an existing and established RESCoop active already in other RES.
+This was the Spanish case in which GOINER aimed to expand its activities through promoting a RESCoop establishment that locally covers the entire value chain for bioenergy heating in the region of Aberasturi. - Expand the biomass supply chain Extend the activities to bioenergy production for an existing bioenergy community that focuses on the production of pellets.
+This was the Greek case in which ESEK aimed to expand its activities through exploitation of new raw material: (a) municipal prunings, (b) forest residues and (c) coffee residues for reaching higher energy independence in the wider region. - Development of a new RESCoop on bioenergy heating with the initiative of citizens and local government.
+This was the Polish case in which OBS leads the development plans of a new RESCoop on bioenergy heating in a region where community energy and RE heating currently has very low penetration. - Development of a new RESCoop community in a rural area in cooperation with existing bioenergy community through a shared production and consumption model.
+This was the Italian case in which FIPER explored the potential Combined Heat and Power (CPH) District Heating system establishment, involving municipalities, Local forestry companies, University, Agricultural cooperative (Melavi)